Training

 FAIR principles in practice for health data

-The FAIR principles have been developed to enable a better data management and stewardship in research by Wilkinson et. al. in 2016.
+The FAIR principles have been developed for a better data management and stewardship in research by Wilkinson et. al. in 2016.
 They consist of a list of necessary criteria for making data Findable, Accessible, Interoperable and Reusable.
 However, the understanding of these principles and their concrete implementation can sometimes be abstract and difficult.

 available resources